 Lindsay Armbruster is a health teacher for K-12—with most of her experience occurring at the middle school level.
 As a teacher, she employs strategies influenced by the theories of skills-based health education and positive psychology.
 She received New York State’s AHPERD (NYSAHPERD) Health Teacher of the Year award.

-Mary McCarley is a health and physical education teacher at Hawthorne Academy of Health Sciences in Charlotte, North Carolina.
-She excels at creating an engaging student-centered environment with a focus on real-world learning that is also based on personal interest and self-exploration.
+Mary McCarley is a former health and physical education teacher at Hawthorne Academy of Health Sciences in North Carolina.
+She believes in creating an engaging student-centered environment with a focus on real-world learning that is also based on personal interest and self-exploration.
 Mary received the 2016 High School Southern District Teacher of the Year for the Advancement of Health Education award.

 Melanie Lynch is a teacher at North Allegheny Intermediate High School in Pittsburgh, Pennsylvania.
 Melanie is vice president of Pennsylvania's AHPERD (PSAHPERD) Association.
 For the past 21 years, she has also been a health education specialist at State College Area High School in State College, Pennsylvania.
 Melanie has trained hundreds of teachers as a Health Education Assessment Project (HEAP) trainer for the state of Pennsylvania.

 Melissa Munsell is an instructional specialist in the Physical Education and Health Department at North East Independent School District in San Antonio, Texas.
 Melissa serves as the K-12 Health Education Lead for the district.
 She has also served as vice president of the Health Division of the Texas's AHPERD (TAHPERD) Association.